anegostudios/VintagestoryServerArm64/README.md

 # VintagestoryServer Linux-Arm64

-This repository houses the necessary files to to get a working VintagestgoryServer .NET 7.0 running on linux Arm-64 architecture.
+This repository houses the necessary files to to get a working VintagestoryServer .NET 7.0 running on linux Arm-64 architecture.

 ## Installation